vegaprotocol/specs/specs/0046-data-source-signed-message.md

 # [Data Source](./0045-data-sourcing.md): Signed message

 Signed message data sources are the first external data source to be support by Vega.
-See the [Data Sourcing spec](./0045-data-sourcing.md) for more information no data sources in general and the data source framework.
+See the [Data Sourcing spec](./0045-data-sourcing.md) for more information on data sources in general and the data source framework.

 Signed message data sources introduce a Vega transaction that represents a data result that is validated by ensuring it is signed by one of a set of public keys provided as part of the data source definition.
 Note the data supplied by can be used when [settling a market at expiry](./0004-settlement-at-instrument-expiry.md) and in the future for any other purpose that requires a data source (such as risk or mark to market functionality), and as inputs to compounds/aggregate data sources.